 Sweat dripped down Wada’s greasy face.
 Did he get a low number, or was he just extra nervous from being half blind?

-The young punk, Sasaki, looked impossibly cool.
+The young punk, Sasaki, had a look of intense confidence.
 Did he get a high card, or was he high on something else?

 Tanaka’s wrinkled old hands were trembling.
 Was he going to have a heart attack?
 I mentally slapped myself.
 Concentrate on their eyes!